notverygood135/notverygood135/README.md

 ### :man_technologist: About Me:
 I'm an aspiring frontend web developer (and a fullstack developer one day) who's not really good at designing UIs ;w; <br />
-Technologies I'm currently using: ReactJS <br />
+Technologies I'm currently using: ReactJS, NodeJS, PostgreSQL, Ruby on Rails <br />
 Technologies I want to learn: Svelte, OpenCV, Pytorch

 ---